 Authors: The American Psychological Association (APA); National Institute of Justice (NIJ); and World Health Organization (WHO)

 Learning Objectives: This course will provide a professional with an overview of spousal/partner abuse.
 Specifically, a professional will:

-· Identify the incidence, prevalence, risk factors, and consequences associated with abusive and violent relationships.
+- Identify the incidence and prevalence associated with abusive and violent relationships.

-· Identify methods for preventing and treating relationship abuse and violence.
+- Identify methods for preventing relationship abuse and violence.

 Citations: American Psychological Association (2002).
 Intimate Partner Abuse and Relationship Violence.; National Institute of Justice (2004).
 Violence Against Women: Identifying Risk Factors.
 U.S. Department of Justice, Office of Justice Programs.
 Washington D.C. ; World Health Organization (2008).
 Violence by Intimate Partners, Chapter 4 found on Centers for Disease Control (CDC) website.